aaniaahh/Algorithms/H02/excerise1.md

 <img src= "./images/25.png" width="200">

 - 35 mod 10 = 5
-  - index 5 is occupied so the next index available is 6
+  - index 5 is occupied so 35 added to the linked list at index 5
-  - place 35 into the index 6
 <img src= "./images/16.png" width="200">

 - 101 mod 10 = 1
   - place 101 into the index 1
 <img src= "./images/17.png" width="200">

 - 16 mod 10 = 6
-  - index 6, 7, and 8 is occupied so the next index available is 9
-  - place 16 into the index 9
+  - place 16 into the index 6
 <img src= "./images/18.png" width="200">

 - 0 mod 10 = 0